-• No special sensitive natural communities or wetlands were found within the project area.
-The subject parcel includes Class II watercourses and Class III watercourses.
-The site plan developed for the project exhibits appropriate buffers for all the watercourses.
-There is no development proposed within the streamside buffers and no impacts to sensitive natural communities, riparian habitat or wetland vegetation are anticipated.
+No special sensitive natural communities were found within the project area.
+The subject parcel includes a Class III watercourse and two mapped and delineated non-jurisdictional wetlands.
+The site plan developed for the project exhibits appropriate buffers for the watercourse and wetlands.
+There is no development proposed within the streamside or wetland buffers and no impacts to sensitive natural communities, riparian habitat, or wetland vegetation are anticipated.